Pierstoval/EasyAdminBundle/doc/tutorials/dtos.rst

 DTOs (Data Transfer Object) are considered a good practice by many developers as a way to decouple your database data (the entities) from your domain logic.

-This is especially true when using the ``symfony/form`` component, because it updates the entity's data and therefore can lead to an invalid state.
+This is especially true when using the Symfony Form component, because it updates the entity's data and therefore can lead to an invalid state.
 As invalid states can be the source of inconsistencies, database corruption, if one single ``$entityManager->flush()`` is forgotten in the code, EasyAdmin